Water

 TABLE OF CONTENTS

 Michigan is a land of many lakes yet our county is the only one that has no natural large lakes.
-Think of those distances I just mentioned a bit ago and how little slope there must be to get from here to the big lake… We lose about half of the elevation nearby, much before our local river enters a large wetland preserve called the Shiawassee Flats.
+Think of those distances just mentioned and how little slope there must be to get from here to the big lake… We lose about half of the elevation nearby (a half mile away where the river elevation is 179.83 meters or 590 feet ASL) much before our local river enters a large wetland preserve called the Shiawassee Flats.
 Plenty of geese and ducks around and it isn’t unusual to have herons in the larger ditches.

 A few hundred years ago most of the area was probably swampy woodlands dominated by white pines and oak trees in the areas that didn’t get too wet.
 After being “settled” in the 1800s most of the area was logged and drained for agricultural uses.
 The soil is sand, sandy loam, clay or clay with some sand mixed in (we have clay with a little sand) - glacial till, in places they have plenty of well rounded rocks.
 I’m not sure how far down to bedrock it is.